-Exhibits 9 and 10 show the percentages of Full Academic Year (FAY) kindergarten through third grade students in each LEA who met reading benchmarks during the SY 2023 end-of-year test administration.
-Higher percentages of students in district schools met benchmarks in kindergarten and first grade, while higher percentages of students in charter schools met benchmarks in second and third grade.
+Exhibits 9 and 10 show the percentages of FAY kindergarten through third grade students in each LEA who met reading benchmarks during the SY 2024 end-of-year test administration.
+Kindergarten at both district and charter schools had the highest percentage of students who met reading benchmarks.
 District totals are at the end of Exhibit 9, and Charter Totals are at the end of Exhibit 10.
 To see Pathways of Progress by LEA and school, visit USBE's School Report Card.